Allan-Nava/nakama-flutter/README.md

 ## Getting Started

+You'll need to setup the server and database before you can connect with the client.
+The simplest way is to use Docker but have a look at the [server documentation](https://github.com/heroiclabs/nakama#getting-started) for other options.

+1. Install and run the servers.
+Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

 This project is a starting point for a Flutter [plug-in package](https://flutter.dev/developing-packages/), a specialized package that includes platform-specific implementation code for